techidaily/site-facebook-record-videos/source/_posts/updated-the-ultimate-guide-to-freely-download-youtube-series-on-mobile.md

 ![youtube playlist downloader - DVDVideoSoft](https://images.wondershare.com/filmora/article-images/6-youtube-playlist-downloader.jpg)

-To make things even better, the developers of the software have placed a handy FAQ and support page on their website, so you always have a resource you can head to if you have any questions.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/aG3NRuHrIJg?si=HwzwD0RXmrzIXX1V" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/djPqRkskaBo?si=O6FEI-KVW0HwN417" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+To make things even better, the developers of the software have placed a handy FAQ and support page on their website, so you always have a resource you can head to if you have any questions.

 ### 10\. iTube HD Video Downloader (macOS)